 The practice of a woman veiling her face except in the presence of male relatives comes from the teaching of the Koran.
 During Old Testament and New Testament times, the veil was used only in exceptional cases, such as when a woman was in the presence of her betrothed husband.
-Hollywood: I added women wearing veils as a sign of mourning for their husbands.
+Hollywood: In the SISTERS OF LAZARUS series, I added women wearing veils as a sign of mourning for their husbands.

 Wealth of the rich: Real

 According to scholars, there were some people in biblical times whose wealth would astound us.
-The description of the High Priest’s home was as historians have described it.
+In the SISTERS OF LAZARUS series, the description of the High Priest’s home was as historians have described it.
 The description of Nicodemus’ home being ‘more palace than residence’ was based upon historical descriptions of homes of the wealthy in that time period.